EshwarAllampally/Cryogenic-CMOS-Current-Sensor/README.md

 ## Final Word

-This was a dive into the nitty-gritty of **precision analog design**, with a splash of **quantum hardware relevance**.
-The integrator + CDS combo is a practical analog front-end that scales with CMOS — and could be the unsung hero of low-temp quantum readout.
+This is about precise analog design with some quantum relevance.
+The integrator + CDS setup works well with CMOS and might be key for low-temp quantum readout.